 Mark joined the Pensions and Lifetime Savings Association in July 2015.

-As the Finance Manager, Mark manages all aspects of the Finance department, from weekly KPI reports, monthly management accounts, quarterly forecasts and annual budgets.
+As the Head of Finance, Mark manages all aspects of the Finance department, from weekly KPI reports, monthly management accounts, quarterly forecasts and annual budgets.
 He manages the annual audit, undertakes financial analysis and oversees all day-to-day accounting and payroll functions.

 Prior to joining the Association, Mark worked at the Natural History Museum and has worked in a broad range of financial roles across a variety of sectors, with previous organisations including LEGO, Sainsbury’s, Pilkington.